-You might also have to change agreement terms that discriminates against a tenant.
+You might also have to change agreement terms that discriminate against a tenant.
 For instance, a ‘no pets’ clause will discriminate against a tenant who uses an assistance dog.
-Unless you have good reason, you will need to change this clause to allow guide dogs in the property.
+Unless you have a good reason, you will need to change this clause to allow guide dogs in the property.

 It is best practice to put any change to a tenancy agreement in writing.
 This will generally mean amending the tenancy agreement, which you can do by adding an addendum.

 Amending a tenancy agreement with an addendum

 An addendum is a form that is added to the end of the agreement.
 It details which parts of the original contract are changing (if any) and what is replacing them.
 Both parties, the landlord and the tenant, need to agree upon and sign an addendum.